New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Security performance for the proposed protocols

-The above substitution will modify Eq. (\ref{eq:4}) in a manner that will allow us to compute the lower bound of the secret key rate of our protocol.
+The above substitution will modify Eq. (\ref{eq:4}) in a manner that allows us to compute the lower bound of the secret key rate of our protocol.

-If only Eve's system is used for the calculation of the entropy, there would be only two possibilities, where Alice can have $0$ and $1$ bit value.
-At the same time, getting the entropy of $E$ conditioned on the value $c$, announced by Alice is dependent on bit flip probability.
+If only Eve's system is used for the calculation of the entropy, there are only two possibilities, where Alice can have $0$ and $1$ bit value.
+At the same time, obtaining the entropy of $E$ conditioned on the value $c$, announced by Alice, depends on the bit-flip probability.
 So we have,

 and